Celebrate Midsummer & the Summer Solstice in Sussex

 Summer solstice in Sussex

-Midsummer is, of course, a celebration of the longest day of summer and Sussex has its fair share of Midsummer folklore.
+Midsummer & the Summer Solstice in Sussex is, of course, a celebration of the longest day of summer and Sussex has its fair share of Midsummer folklore.
 Examples include tales of a white “ghost” dog that appears every seven years on Midsummer’s Eve on the road between Alfriston and Seaford, bringing with it bad luck.
 And Midsummer’s Eve used to be known as the opportune time to see fairies, see into the future or to make “Midsummer Men” to discern the path of your future love.
 Midsummer’s Eve has also long been celebrated in England with bonfires, all-night vigils, dancing, and feasting.
 And Pagan traditions associated with Midsummer go back thousands of years to beliefs in the power of the sun.

 Summer solstice in Sussex